demirfirat/api.onlyoffice.com/site/docs/plugin-and-macros/structure/icons.md

             ├── screen_5.png
             └── screen_6.png
 ```
-This hierarchy allows ONLYOFFICE to automatically choose the correct icon based on the theme, state, and scale.
+This hierarchy allows editor to automatically choose the correct icon based on the theme, state, and scale.

 ## Defining the icon in config.json

-Inside your config.json, define your icon using a smart URL pattern that adapts to themes and scaling:
+Inside your [config.json](./configuration/configuration.md), define your icon using a smart URL pattern that adapts to themes and scaling:

 ``` json
 {